-These interim financial statements have been prepared in accordance with International Accounting Standards (IAS) 34 "Interim Financial Reporting" as issued by the International Accounting Standards Board ("IASB") as required by the Implementing Regulation of the Finance Companies Control Law and not in accordance with Accounting Standards Generally Accepted in the Kingdom of Saudi Arabia.
+These interim financial statements have been prepared in accordance with International Accounting Standard (IAS) 34 "Interim Financial Reporting" as issued by the International Accounting Standards Board ("IASB") as required by the Implementing Regulation of the Finance Companies Control Law and not in accordance with Accounting Standards Generally Accepted in the Kingdom of Saudi Arabia.

-These are the Company's first interim financial statements prepared under International Financial Reporting Standards ("IFRS") for a part of the period covered by the first IFRS annual financial statements.
-The interim financial statements do not include all of the information required for the full annual financial statements.
+These interim financial statements are prepared for a part of the period covered by the first set of financial statements prepared in accordance with International Financial Reporting Standards ("IFRS").
+These interim financial statements have been prepared using the same accounting policies as outlined in the Company's interim financial statements for the period from 26 November 2014 to 31 March 2015.
+These interim financial statements do not include all the information required for the annual financial statements.